steveberardi/starplot/docs/reference-styling.md

 # Styling Framework

 Starplot has a styling framework that lets you fully customize the appearance of your plots.
 The framework consists of a bunch of [Pydantic models](https://docs.pydantic.dev/latest/usage/models/) that represent different things you can style (e.g. markers, lines, labels, etc).
-Since they're based on Pydantic models, this means you can easily define new styles through a JSON (or even a YAML file).
+Since they're based on Pydantic models, this means you can define new styles through Python code, a JSON, or even a YAML file.

 - [Built-in Plot Styles](#built-in-plot-styles)
 - [Extending an Existing PlotStyle](#extending-an-existing-plotstyle)